 Japanese Gardens in Tokyo – Nihon Teien

-For those looking for a moment of Zen or looking for some peace and quiet amid the hustle and bustle of daily life in Tokyo, you may be surprised to learn that Tokyo is home to more than a few traditional Japanese gardens (Nihon Teien)?
-Depending on the style of garden, you may find a small Karesansui (dry landscape) or Sekitei (stone garden) with a bed of white sand pebbles and some carefully arranged rocks.
+Tokyo is home to more than a few traditional Japanese gardens (Nihon Teien) that are ideal places to experience a moment of Zen or find some peace and quiet amid the hustle and bustle of daily life.
+Depending on the style of garden, you may find a small "Karesansui" (dry landscape) or "Sekitei" (stone garden) with a bed of white sand pebbles and some carefully arranged rocks.
 It could also be a spacious park with all sorts of trees and shrubbery arranged throughout the garden at what appears to be random, with a small shrine in one corner, a pond in the center, and small walking paths throughout to allow visitors to wander among the vegetation.

 Major Elements of Japanese Gardens